 We asked The Fight Centre’s BJJ Coach Ícaro Nauã Sandes a few questions to find out who he is, why he coaches BJJ and learn more about his Brazilian Jiu Jitsu journey.

 How old were you when you first started training Brazilian Jiu Jitsu?

 What got you into BJJ?

 Being in the same tribe and environment as my friends from Brazil.
-Everyone started doing some martial arts when we were young.
+Firstly, everyone started doing some martial arts when we were young.
 Some of my friends started Capoeira and BJJ.
 I started doing Muay Thai first and always watching BJJ class before my Muay Thai class.
-I was curious to learn something new and never stopped after that
+As a result, I was curious to learn something new and never stopped after that

 Where was your first time training?

 It was in my friend’s garage.
-I didn’t have a Gi and one of my friends lent me a Gi top to wear for my first time
+I didn’t have a Gi.
+As a result one of my friends lent me a Gi top to wear for my first time

 What is the biggest lesson that BJJ has taught you?

-Resilience about the diversity of life, be ready to get out of a trouble situation and hide all weakness when you are fighting.
+Resilience about the diversity of life, be ready to get out of a trouble situation.
+Importantly, you must hide all weakness when you are fighting.
 Try to show up for your opponent or for the life than you are ready for whatever happens ahead.